 My husband has always preferred the oatmeal raisin cookie.
-He is in the minority and I know this because I always do a cookie bar graph with my little preschoolers at work.
+He is in the minority and I know this because I used to do a cookie bar graph with my little preschoolers at work.
 Chocolate chip is the overwhelming favorite, with snickerdoodle or “sugar” snagging second.
-Usually one kid likes oatmeal raisin – apparently this was my husband.
+Usually one kid likes oatmeal raisin – apparently this outlier was my husband.
 One day out of curiousity, I probed deeper into this puzzling matter.
 I got it out of him that he always figured oatmeal raisin was the healthiest choice.
 Two things – one, he is wrong.
 Two, what a strange little boy he must have been.

 Chewy Oatmeal Raisin Cookies

 Makes about 4 dozen